richardabendroth/remoter/README.md

 console.log(Remoter.Promise === Promise); // Will output: true
 ```
 This is useful in case you [replaced](#Plug-in-replacement) `Promise` with `Remoter`.

+##### Remoter.finallyArgument
+`Remoter.finallyArgument` is a boolean property, that when set to *false* prevents passing of an errorOrValue argument to callbacks registered via `.finally`.
+When set to *true*, enables the this behavior.
+This setting can be overridden on the remoter instance with the corresponding [`.finallyArgument`](#finallyArgument) property.
+It is advisable to set this proptery to *false* if the callbacks registered using `.finally` TODO!!!!!!.

+Default is *true*.

 ##### Remoter.instanceArgument
 `Remoter.instanceArgument` is a boolean property, that when set to *false* disables the addition of the instance reference to the arguments list when the `.then`, `.catch` and `.finally` callbacks are invoked for those registered callbacks that do not have a prototype (*ArrowFunctions* and *Bound Functions*).
 When set to *true*, enables this behavior.
 This setting can be overridden on the remoter instance with the corresponding [`.instanceArgument`](#instanceArgument) property.